zvi-code/z-valkey-search/README.md

 ### Build the module

-ValkeySearch uses **CMake** for its build system.
+valkey-search uses **CMake** for its build system.
 To simplify, a build script is provided.
 To build the module, run:

 ```sh
 ./build.sh